jlangch/venice/doc/readme/concurrency.md

 ## Locking

-The locking special form executes expressions in an implicit do, while holding a monitor allowing only one thread to execute at any time.
+The `locking` special form executes expressions in an implicit do, while holding a monitor allowing only one thread to execute at any time.
-The monitor can be any Venice value and will be released in all circumstances.
+The monitor can be any _Venice_ value and will be released in all circumstances.

-Locking operates like the synchronized keyword in Java.
+Locking operates like the _synchronized_ keyword in _Java_.

 Example: coordinating multiple threads printing to stdout